redt1de/MaldevEDR/README.md

 ## Notes:
 - spawned processes are initially created suspened, debugger is attached, and then resumed.
 I may add options in the future to use a normal os.Exec() if we need to avoid DEBUG.
 - if you spawn a process for for any ETW monitoring, all rules are appended with a matcher for the process name or pid automatically.
+- the use of expr is a security risk, its essentially an eval on user supplied data, but again this should not run anywhere but a dedicated malware VM.
+-